 But in practice, term life insurance is the only type of life insurance that keeps it simple.
-Other types of life insurance complicate matters by adding investment components, enacting age restrictions, or introducing customization of premium payments and death benefits.
-That can help a policyholder tailor a plan to fit their needs, but it also adds a lot of layers to the one thing you really need a life insurance policy to do: provide a financial safety net for your loved ones.
+Other types of life insurance can include additional investment components, enact age restrictions, or allow for the customization of premium payments and death benefits.
+These additions can help you tailor a plan to fit your needs, but they also add a lot of layers to the one thing you really need a life insurance policy to do: provide a financial safety net for your loved ones.

-Indexed universal life insurance is a type of permanent life insurance — a life insurance policy that stays in effect for your whole life as long as the premiums are paid (as opposed to a term life insurance policy, which expires after a set amount of time).
-Other types of permanent life insurance include whole life insurance, variable life insurance, and universal life insurance.
+Indexed universal life insurance is a type of permanent life insurance — a life insurance policy that stays in effect for your whole life as long as the premiums are paid (as opposed to a term policy, which expires after a set amount of time).

-All permanent life insurance policies are split into two parts: the death benefit (which pays out a sum if you die), and cash value portion that can gain value over time.
-With universal policies, policyholders can adjust the death benefit within limits, and can use gains from the cash value to pay for premiums.
+All permanent life insurance policies are split into two parts: the death benefit (which pays a lump sum to a beneficiary when you die) and a cash value that can grow over time.
+With universal policies, you can adjust the death benefit within set limits, and use gains from the cash value to pay your premiums.

 What makes indexed universal life insurance unique is the "indexed" part.
 These policies have a minimum guaranteed interest rate (so you won’t lose money), but the interest rates aren’t fixed; instead, they’re based on an index chosen by the insurer.

 An index is essentially a group of investments like stocks or bonds.
 The S&P 500 and the Nasdaq 100 are examples of indexes.
 The insurer doesn’t directly invest in the market, but uses the interest rate and performance of a specific index to set the interest rate for your policy.